HectorHJDH/Professional_README-Generator/Develop/README.md

   ## Questions

-  You can send an email to hectorjosue78@gmail.com for questions about the project.
+  You can contact to https://github.com/HectorHJDH for resolving: "How did you do it?" or send a email to: hectorjosue78@gmail.com  or other questions about the project.